 We had heard how beautiful and relaxing visiting Krabi Thailand could be.
 There was a lot to do around Krabi and finding things to do in Krabi with kids seemed easy.
-After nearly three months of long term travel, we thought a Krabi trip would be the perfect spot for a few days rest and we were absolutely right!
+After nearly three months of long term travel, we thought a Krabi trip would be the perfect spot for a few day’s rest and we were absolutely right!

 As we are travelling on a budget we had to be picky about what we did and how much it would cost us during our stay in Krabi.
 Travelling as a family of four (we are now classed as 3 adults and 1 child as Willow is 14) excursions can add up very quickly.
-We also decided to split our days with a beach holiday first with a stay in Ao Nang beach before heading into Krabi Town to see out the rest of our time there.
+We also decided to split our days with a beach holiday first with a stay in Ao Nang Beach before heading into Krabi Town to see out the rest of our time there.

 So here you have it our best 7 things to do in Krabi with kids.
 Krabi holidays are the perfect spot to find something for everyone.
 Even if you are visiting Krabi Thailand without kids these are things you can do as well.
 Our daughters are older now and are starting to enjoy some older activities that cities have to offer.
-Let the fun in Krabi begin!
+Let the fun in Krabi with children begin!

-Spend a couple of nights out at Ao Nang beach
+Spend a couple of nights out at Ao Nang Beach

-One of the best things to do in Ao Nang beach is to enjoy the beach!
-We had some friends worried about the long boats coming in and out off the beach but we found there was a section that was fenced off to protect swimmers.
+One of the best things to do in Ao Nang Beach is to enjoy the beach!
+We had some friends worried about the long boats coming in and out of the beach but we found there was a section that was fenced off to protect swimmers.
 If you are looking for something cheap to do in Ao Nang with kids this would have to be it… it will all depend on how much ice cream you eat!